AzureCloudWorkshops/ACW-ServerlessArchitecture/Challenges/05-ExportingResults.md

     - cosmosDBContainerId
     - datalakeexportscontainer
     - datalakeexportsconnection
 1. The code needs to get the plates for export, separate by reviewed or not, and create a CSV for each of the confirmed or non confirmed (for review) paths.
-The code should also mark each plate data retrieved as exported in cosmos.
+1. The code should also mark each plate data retrieved as exported in cosmos.
-1. The end result is one or two (if confirmed exist) CSV files, one with plates for review and one with confirmed plates, exported into Blob Storage for later retrieval
+1. The end result is one or two (if confirmed records that are not exported exist) CSV files, one with plates for review (export false / reviewed false) and one with confirmed plates (exported false / reviewed true), exported into Blob Storage for later retrieval
+1. After the execution, no plates should be in the `export false` state until new plate data comes in from computer vision.

 ## Task 5 - Update the cosmos and storage information in the function app